universedocs/Universe-Docs/README.md

 # -- Merges Native application and Web Application into one and runs in all platforms.
 # -- WYSIWYG editor, No security issues, Users consent, Access all hardware, Efficient and No code features
+# -- Application and documents can be accessed remotely
+# -- Application and document library
+# -- Training tool

 **NOTE 1**: Database files are missing!
 Anybody who copied my previous source code you should have database files!
 Can you send it to me at kumar.muthaiah@yahoo.com, else i need to do lots of effort!
 I've a old copy of database files!
 If nobody gives the latest database files, then I will try to fix the old one and put here, but it will take time!